 The code on Rust for Solana smart contracts would vary according to your desired use cases.
 However, you must follow the recommended practices for Rust programming.
 Developers can start with creating data structures for storing the content and ensuring the Article struct’s addition.
 In the next step, developers must create the Initialize struct and visit the “Program” section to develop the main function.

 Understand the complete smart contract development lifecycle?
-Become a member and get free access to the Smart Contracts Development Course Now!
+Enroll in Smart Contracts Development Course Now!

 Step 6: Updating Anchor on Solana